 No. This varies and is not an accurate reflection in determining chances of being admitted.

 No. Students may complete their pre-veterinary coursework at any accredited college or university.

 No. The OSU Legacy program is not available for CVHS students.

 No. Currently we only interview resident applicants.

-No. The only way to change residency after acceptance is to have already been set to marry an established Oklahoma resident after beginning the OSU DVM program.
+No. The only way to change residency after acceptance is to marry an established Oklahoma resident after beginning the OSU DVM program.